When you're looking to lose weight and improve your health, healthy eating is a must.

 Potassium is an important electrolyte that helps balance sodium levels in your body.
 It has also been shown to help regulate blood pressure and strengthen your heart.

-Combined with your whole grain oats and some healthy fats from the nuts, you have yourself one healthy breakfast that's good for your heart.
+Combine with your whole grain oats and some healthy fats from the nuts, you have yourself one healthy breakfast that's good for your heart.

 Not to mention it’s super easy to make and definitely filling.